Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 - https://electronjs.org/docs/tutorial/quick-start

-You can follow this guide to create a barbones electron app.
+You can follow this guide to create a barebones electron app.
 This is good when you want to experiment.

 If you're making an app with React you have to do a little more work.